Music in Vietnam: A Journey Through Tradition and Modern Trends

 • This folklore is popular in North Vietnam.

-• The Cheo plays come from the inspiration from the legend in the life, showing the love and the national pride.
+• The Cheo plays are inspired by legends in life, showing love and national pride.

-• The strong drum is the main sound for Cheo Vietnam.
+• The intense drum is the main sound for Cheo Vietnam.

 cheo singing